doctorxub/.github/README.md

 - Administered by [University of Barcelona](http://www.ub.edu/) / [Dept. B.E.E.C.A.](https://www.ub.edu/portal/web/dp-beeca/fisiologia-vegeta) / [Integrative Crop Ecophysiology Group](https://integrativecropecophysiology.com/) and [Universidad de Ibague](https://www.unibague.edu.co/).
 - We acknowledge support from the Institucio Catalana de Recerca i Estudis Avançats (ICREA), Generalitat de Catalunya, Spain, and the Ramon y Cajal RYC-2019-027818-I research fellowship from the Ministerio de Ciencia e Innovacion, Spain.
+- We also acknowledge support from an anonymous donor in support of the Doctor X UB ICBA project, in collaboration with [International Center for Biosaline Agriculture] (ICBA)(https://www.biosaline.org/).

 # License